Riley Adams Player Props: Nationals vs. Mariners

-In his most recent action (on June 22 against the Diamondbacks) he went 3-for-4 with a home run and two RBI.
+In his last action (on June 22 against the Diamondbacks) he went 3-for-4 with a home run and two RBI.

 Riley Adams Game Info & Props vs. the Mariners